 The CMHR blocks are available for purchase at the CMHR Boutique ($10).
 If you are interested in the other blocks or a full set, they are available by request (contact Brian using the form at the bottom of this page).

-our roles: concept, design, implementation
+our role: concept, design, production

 Partners: local artists & artisans